juniperonline/markdown_syntax_test/test_article.md

 #### Multiple parameters

-If we want to parse multiple parameters, we need them inside parenthesis.
+If we need to parse multiple parameters, we need them inside parentheses.
-//want->need//

 ```javascript
 let sum = (a, b) => a + b;